jhpyle/docassemble/_docs/modifiers.md

 In the web app, users can use the navigation bar to toggle between the "Question" tab and the "Help" tab.
-The contents of the "Help" tab consist of the contents of any `help` statements in the question being presented, followed by the contents of any `interview help` blocks contained within the interview.
+The contents of the "Help" tab consist of the contents of any `help` specifiers in the question being presented, followed by the contents of any `interview help` blocks contained within the interview.